 - Vitamin B12

-The American Society for Metabolic and Bariatric Surgery (ASMBS) has specific recommendations on the recommended doses, but be sure that you follow your surgeon’s advice.
+The American Society for Metabolic and Bariatric Surgery (ASMBS) has specific recommendations on the recommended doses, but be sure that you follow your dietitian’s advice.
+(Mechanick, 2013)

-Healthy lifestyle choices give the best results for health and Quality of Life after surgery.
-Protein-rich foods are important, with patients advised to take in 60-100g of protein daily, depending on their medical conditions, type of operation and activity level.
-The ASMBS warns patients to avoid excessive carbohydrate intake, such as starchy foods (breads, pastas, crackers, refined cereals) and sweetened foods (cookies, cakes, candy, or other sweets).
-Limiting carbohydrates to 50 grams per day or less helps avoid rebound hunger problems which can lead to weight regain.
+Healthy lifestyle choices give the best results for health and quality of life after surgery.
+Protein-rich foods are important, with recommendations ranging from 60-100g of protein daily, depending on your medical conditions, type of operation and activity level.
+Limiting foods high in added sugar such as (cookies, cakes, candy, juice or other sweets) and refined carbohydrates (white breads, pastas, crackers, refined cereals) can improve your weight loss results.

 Q: Which vitamin and mineral supplements should I expect to take after weight-loss surgery?

-A: Multivitamin, calcium with vitamin D, and in some cases, an iron and/or vitamin B12 supplement.
-Sometimes Vitamin A is added to the regimen depending on the operation’s degree of malabsorption.
+A: Multivitamin, calcium with vitamin D, and in some cases, additional iron and/or vitamin B12 supplement.
+Sometimes additional fat-soluble vitamins (A, D, E, and K)are added to the regimen depending on the operation’s degree of vitamin malabsorption.
 A chewable form is recommended, at least initially after surgery.
-Be sure you are using a vitamin appropriate for adults, not a children’s multivitamin.

 Q: How long will I need to take vitamin supplements?

-A: Vitamin supplements will be a lifelong requirement.
+A: Vitamin and mineral supplements will be a lifelong requirement.

 Q: How much protein do I need daily?